o-jasper/o-jasper.github.io/blog/_posts/2015-01-07-public_goods_and_business_models.md

 An alternative to private goods is to use quota, or rationing.

 #### Public goods &rarr; Club goods
-This move immediately cuts in the utility of per-produced good, as immediately, people cannot as easily use said good, the idea is that the greater production of the good compensates for it.
+Rules to this effect immediately cuts in the utility of per-produced good, as people cannot as easily use said good, the idea is that the greater production of the good compensates for it.